|Jerry Ernest "J.E." Choate, Jr.|

 From Jackson, in West Tennessee, take I-40 to Exit #80 and head north on Hwy.
 45E.
 Go through Medina and Milan on 45E.
 At Greenfield, take Hwy.
 54 to Dresden.
 Go North out of Dresden on Hwy.
 118 for 14.8 miles and when you come to the Kentucky State Line, turn left on Hwy.
 129. Go 2.2 miles and the church and cemetery will be on your left.
 Go into the center drive of the cemetery.
 Head about mid-way of the road and begin looking to the right.
 The Choate monument is facing the drive.
+Just past the Choate monument on the left side of the driveway is the Cannon plot, and grave of preacher, Bill Cannon.
 The trip is right at 67 miles from Jackson.

 View Larger Map